DanArmor/CF-parser-cross-platform/README.md

 ### Versions Changes:

 + **2.0:**
 Added support for Windows, setup scripts to configure parser.
-Now there is a posobility to run cfparser from any directory as you want.
+Now there is a possibility to run cfparser from any directory as you want.
 Added "cfrate" script, that provides rating-list of solved problems for every user whose name you entered.

 ### Known issues: